wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 }
 ```

 Next, update your `package.json` to change `main` to point to the new `dist` folder created by the TypeScript compiler.
-Also, add a couple of scripts to execute the TypeScript compiler just before starting the Node.js server.
+Also, add a couple of scripts to execute TSLint and the TypeScript compiler just before starting the Node.js server.

 ```
   "main": "dist/index.js",
   "scripts": {
-    "build": "tsc",
+    "prebuild": "tslint -c tslint.json -p tsconfig.json --fix", "build": "tsc",
     "prestart": "npm run build",
     "start": "node .",